Battle of the Alamo: Impact on revolution

 During the siege, newly elected delegates from across Texas met at the Convention of 1836.
 On March 2, the delegates declared independence, forming the Republic of Texas.
 Four days later, the delegates at the convention received a dispatch Travis had written March 3 warning of his dire situation.
 Unaware that the Alamo had fallen, Robert Potter called for the convention to adjourn and march immediately to relieve the Alamo.
 Sam Houston convinced the delegates to remain in Washington-on-the-Brazos to develop a constitution.
 After being appointed sole commander of all Texian troops, Houston journeyed to Gonzales to take command of the 400 volunteers who were still waiting for Fannin to lead them to the Alamo.

 Within hours of Houston's arrival on March 11, Andres Barcenas and Anselmo Bergaras arrived with news that the Alamo had fallen and all Texians were slain.
 Hoping to halt a panic, Houston arrested the men as enemy spies.
-They were released hours later when Susannah Dickinson and Joe reached Gonzales and confirmed the report.
+They were released hours later when Susanna Dickinson and Joe reached Gonzales and confirmed the report.
 Realizing that the Mexican army would soon advance towards the Texian settlements, Houston advised all civilians in the area to evacuate and ordered his new army to retreat.
 This sparked a mass exodus, known as the Runaway Scrape, and most Texians, including members of the new government, fled east.

 Despite their losses at the Alamo, the Mexican army in Texas still outnumbered the Texian army by almost six to one.
 Santa Anna assumed that knowledge of the disparity in troop numbers and the fate of the Texian soldiers at the Alamo would quell the resistance, and that Texian soldiers would quickly leave the territory.
 News of the Alamo's fall had the opposite effect, and men flocked to join Houston's army.
 The New York Post editorialized that "had [Santa Anna] treated the vanquished with moderation and generosity, it would have been difficult if not impossible to awaken that general sympathy for the people of Texas which now impels so many adventurous and ardent spirits to throng to the aid of their brethren".

 On the afternoon of April 21 the Texian army attacked Santa Anna's camp near Lynchburg Ferry.
 The Mexican army was taken by surprise, and the Battle of San Jacinto was essentially over after 18 minutes.
 During the fighting, many of the Texian soldiers repeatedly cried "Remember the Alamo!" as they slaughtered fleeing Mexican troops.
 Santa Anna was captured the following day, and reportedly told Houston: "That man may consider himself born to no common destiny who has conquered the Napoleon of the West.
 And now it remains for him to be generous to the vanquished."
 Houston replied, "You should have remembered that at the Alamo".
 Santa Anna's life was spared, and he was forced to order his troops out of Texas, ending Mexican control of the province and bestowing some legitimacy on the new republic.